Reference Architectures, 1.0.0

 • Deployment via SFTP module

-The following graph shows the components of FirstSpirit static content delivery using Crownpeak S3 deployment and CloudFront.
+The following graph shows the components of FirstSpirit static content delivery using S3 deployment and CloudFront.

 Deployment via SFTP module